F1rst-Unicorn/stocks/server/ROADMAP.md

 * 00029 : NEW  : Perform locking on CA
 * 00030 : NEW  : Database versioning and concurrency
 * 00031 : NEW  : Add TeamCity service messages for system tests
+* 00032 : NEW  : Fix time shift when reading dates from database

 ## Version 1.2
 * 00009 : NEW  : Add favourite food markers